neresandre96/3d-flip-card/README.md

 | `leftColor`     | `string`                              | The color of the left side of the card.                                                        |
 | `rightColor`    | `string`                              | The color of the right side of the card.                                                       |

+## Interaction Mode

+You can change the interaction mode to either clickToFlip or dragToFlip:

+  clickToFlip: The card flips when clicked.
+  dragToFlip: Drag controls the rotation axis.

+## Flip Animation

+The card flips with a smooth animation when mode is dragToFlip.
+You can adjust the rotation speed using the rotationSpeed prop.

+## Hover to Stop

+Control the hover behavior when mode is dragToFlip and has flip animation:

+  hoverToStop={true}: Stops rotation when hovering over the card. hoverToStop={false}: The card continues to rotate while hovered.

+## Color Properties

+Customize the card border colors:

+  leftColor="#ff5733"   // Custom left color
+  rightColor="#33c1ff"  // Custom right color

 ## Observations